dsmalicsi/node-led-controller/README.md

 ----------
 **TODO**

-- Add function for scanning devices
+- Add function for scanning devices in local network
+- Add Remote-network support.
+Control your devices away from home/office
+- Add Security
+- Add a database (NoSQL)

 ----------
 **Future Plans**

 *I can't tell if I will stay committed on this project, but here are some possibilities that I can think of...*

 - Create RESTful API for all functions
-- Add support for other devices that are already available in the market by reverse-engineering
+- Add support for other WiFi-enabled LED devices that are already available in the market by reverse-engineering
+- Possibly integrate this with a larger app for IoT that I might come up with in the future

 ----------
 **Notes**

 This app was built on **node v4.4.7**.
 It should work fine on newer versions.
 Installation of node modules are required, please see **package.json** for dependencies.